maartenpaauw/model-states-for-filament-docs/README.md

 ## Example

-Consider a scenario where you're managing an e-commerce platform with various product states like `draft`, `published`, and `archived`.
-With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific products in each state, and seamlessly transition between states directly within Filament's intuitive interface.
-For instance, you can effortlessly move a product from `draft` to `published` with just a few clicks, streamlining your workflow and enhancing productivity.
+Consider a scenario where you're managing an e-commerce platform with various order states like `new`, `processing`, `shipped`, `delivered` and `canceled`.
+With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific orders in each state, and seamlessly transition between states directly within Filament's intuitive interface.
+For instance, you can effortlessly move an order from `processing` to `shipped` with just a few clicks, streamlining your workflow and enhancing productivity.

 **This plugin leverages the robust capabilities of Filament PHP and support of Spatie Laravel model state out-of-the-box, providing a seamless solution for managing model states with efficiency and ease.**